ngobibibnbe/anomaly-detection-in-data-stream/README.md

 **Notices:**
 It is possible to change the score used for the experiment by default the MERLIN score (1% around the anomaly )is used, the NAB score is also available.
-Details on characteristics of the datasets and hyperparameters we found are summarized in the file: summary_of_the_experiment.pdf.
+Details on characteristics of the datasets and hyperparameters we found are summarized in the file: [summary_of_the_experiment.pdf](https://github.com/nams2000/anomaly-detection-in-data-stream/blob/master/summary_of_the_experiments.pdf).
+IforestASD, KitNet, and HStree has been tested from their (pysad implementation)[https://pysad.readthedocs.io/en/latest/api.html#module-pysad.models]

 # Referencies: